This article will show you how to configure the virtual VLAN settings for the traffic through a virtual network adapter in Hyper-V virtual machine.

 In today’s blog post we will dive into VLAN trunk mode in Hyper-V 2012 R2.
 The same will apply to Windows Server 2016 Hyper-V and later versions.

 As you know, If you want to assign virtual machine network traffic to different VLANs, a network adapter that supports VLANs must be installed in the Hyper-V host and assigned to the virtual switch.
 You can set the VLAN ID for the virtual machine in the settings of the VM.
-The VLAN ID that is set in the virtual switch is the VLAN ID that will be assigned to the virtual network adapter (vmNIC) assigned to the host Operating System as showing in the following figure:
+The VLAN ID that is set in the virtual switch is the VLAN ID that will be assigned to the virtual network adapter (vmNIC) assigned to the host Operating System as shown in the following figure:

 Hyper-V Virtual Switch also provides support for VLAN trunk mode.
-Trunk mode provides network services for a Virtual Machine with the ability to see traffic from multiple VLANs, in other words, the virtual switch port receives traffic from all VLANs that you configure in an allowed VLAN list.
+Trunk mode provides network services for a Virtual Machine with the ability to see traffic from multiple VLANs.
+In other words, the virtual switch port receives traffic from all VLANs that you configure in an allowed VLAN list.
 You can also configure a switch port that is connected to a VM but is not bound to the underlying NIC for trunk mode.

 How to do it?